actionml/harness/install.md

 # Harness Installation

 This guide shows how to build and install Harness server, Java SDK, and Python SDK examples from source.
-Much of this is targeted at macOS (BSD Unix based) and Debian/Ubuntu (16.04 or later).
+This is targeted at macOS (BSD Unix based) and Debian/Ubuntu (16.04 or later).

 # Requirements

 These projects are related and should be built together when installing from source (tarball and jar build TBD):

- 1. The Harness server
+ 1. The Harness server (ActionML repo)
+ 2. The Harness Auth server (ActionML repo)
- 2. Engines' dependencies
+ 3. Engines' dependencies (external tarball, apt-get, yum, or brew installs)
- 3. java-sdk
- 4. python sdk
+ 4. Java-sdk (ActionML repo)
+ 5. Python sdk (included with the Harness Server AML repo)

 ## Repositories
 For Harness 0.3.0+ These are split into 3 GitHub repositories. `git clone` these into separate direcories.